Facebook pixel

 Art of BrainHealth

-Be among the first to experience the architecture and collections at the amazing new Edith and Peter O’Donnell, Jr. Athenaeum at UT Dallas.
-Center for BrainHealth and the Crow Museum of Asian Art invite you to Night at the Museum, an Art of BrainHealth event specially curated for young professionals, celebrating the connection between art and brain health.
-Space is limited.
-Tickets for this event are $35.
+Be among the first to experience the architecture and collections in the O’Donnell Athenaeum at UT Dallas.
+Center for BrainHealth and the Crow Museum of Asian Art invite you to Night at the Museum, an Art of BrainHealth event for young professionals.
+Must be 21+ to attend Night at the Museum – but all ages may attend our pre-event Student Art Competition (starting at 4:30 PM).

 In-Person